Education

 Prerequisites

-Be enrolled in EDUC 114 the same semester or receive instructor approval.
+EDUC 305, be enrolled in EDUC 114 the same semester or receive instructor permission.

 Required of all persons seeking PK-12 licensure.
 Suggested for all persons seeking secondary licensure who are interested in teaching middle school.
 Approximately 80 hours on-site experience.